leanczo/ranking-by-subreddit/README.md

 It allows to obtain the data of the users of a certain subreddit.

-To work you need to install praw and complete the necessary parameters to use the reddit API.
+To work, you need to install praw and xlsxwriter in addition to completing the necessary parameters to use the reddit API.

 You can filter the data over a certain time range using the timestamp or you can delete the if statement to bring all possible data.
 It also allows you to see the best and the worst comment in the same range.